136s/comPyDEtools/README.md

   - `de_score`: column name of deg score like p-value in each result files (defaults to "padj")
   - `de_score_threshold`: threshold of `de_score` (DEGs' `de_score` is lower than `de_score_threshold`)
 - `dirs`: directories of generated files
+  - `dataset`: generated simulated datasets
+  - `result`: plots of performance comparison, csv of metrics values and pickle of `Paper` instance
 - `simul_data`: KIRC, Bottomly, mKdB or mBdK
 - `disp_type`: same or differnt
 - `frac_up`: fraction upregulated in DEGs (float, $[0, 1]$)